2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 • Secondary School

-ETAs spend approximately 20 hours per week assisting and supporting English secondary school teachers and working on additional projects.
+ETAs spend approximately 20 hours per week assisting and supporting mainly English secondary and maybe middle school teachers and working on additional projects.
 ETA roles may include giving presentations on topics related to the United States, preparing classroom activities, modeling interactive activities with partner teachers, and/or encouraging students to communicate in English.
-ETAs may assist in a variety of academic formats such as one-on-one tutoring or co-teaching large groups.
+ETAs may assist in a variety of academic formats such as one-on-one tutoring or co-teaching large groups and different classes with different levels.
 ETAs are also encouraged to create their own projects with institutions or communities.
-Projects may include, but are not limited to: environmental clubs, job fairs, girls’ groups, book clubs, cultural days, debate clubs, etc.
+Projects may include, but are not limited to: environmental clubs, English clubs, job fairs, girls’ groups, book clubs, mentorship program, cultural days, debate clubs, etc.

 Involvement in American Spaces or EducationUSA activities is also a regular part of the ETA experience and will be incorporated into the ETA’s weekly schedule in coordination with the host institution.
-See more information about these activities on the Embassy of Madagascar’s website and EducationUSA Madagascar Facebook page (link below).
+See more information about these activities on the Embassy of Madagascar’s website (linked below) and the EducationUSA Madagascar Facebook page.

 Placement Locations